 I am a woman.
 I am Russian.
 I am a Jew.
 I am a farmer, I am an American.
 I am white.
 I am young.
 I am an executive.
 I am an artist.I am confused.
 I am my work.
 I am successful.
 I am a disappointment to my father.
 I am hungry.
 I am in love.

-“I am” – any facet of your identity – is a trap.
+The idea that “I am” – any facet of my identity – is a trap.

-But certainly these truths and lies may fix us in amber, preventing us from finding a new truth, a new opportunity for fulfillment.
+But certainly these truths and lies may fix us in place, like a bug trapped in amber, preventing us from finding a new truth, a new opportunity for fulfillment.

 Consider removing aspects of your identity.
 Who do you become then?
 Are these burdens we carry that having dropped them loose us to soar higher?